Computing solutions to the congruence ${1^n + 2^n + \dotsb + n^n\equiv p \pmod{n}}$: Further work

-This result allows us to construct the set $\mathcal{M}_m$ for some particular values of $m$ and to develop algorithms to determine the possible prime divisors of the elements of $\mathcal{M}_m$ like we have just done in the prime case, but they are not operative.
+Theorem~\ref{TEOR:G} enables construction of the set $\mathcal{M}_m$ for some particular values of $m$ as well as developing algorithms for computing the possible prime divisors of the elements of $\mathcal{M}_m$ (similarly to how we have done so in the prime case), but they are not operative.
 New ideas will have to be developed in order to attack this general situation.
 In any case, the following conjecture seems plausible.

 \begin{con} For every $m \in \mathbb{N}$ the set of solutions to the congruence $S_n(n)\equiv m \pmod{n}$ is finite. \end{con}